 Careers in oilfield operations are diverse and job duties may vary on a daily basis.
 In working with industry partnership, this program was designed to offer many of the skills and credentials required for nearly every oilfield position.
-In addition, several industry recognized credentials are offered in the program.
+In addition, several certified industry recognized credentials in safety and equipment operations are offered as part of the oilfield operations curriculum that provides the student the opportunity to advance into specialized jobs.
+Industry recognized credentials that include: H2S Gas certification, OSHA 10-Hour certification, Basic Rigging certification, Hazwoper 40-General certification and Rough Terrain Equipment and Operations certification.